abhirup-m/abhirup-m.github.io/pages/research.md

 - **Quantum hall systems** and other topologically active states of matter.

+Feel free to check out my [research statement](/res-state/) for more technical details.

 ## Publications and Preprints

 {% for work in site.data.publications %}